When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Most ISPs provide their customers with a gateway that has a built-in router.

-Appallingly, these combined routers or modems are usually of less quality than independent routers, and none of the ISP-provided modems let you build mesh networks that have numerous wireless access points that enable you to hide your home with Wi-Fi.
+Appallingly, these combined routers or modems are usually of lower quality than independent routers, and none of the ISP-provided modems let you build mesh networks with numerous wireless access points, enabling you to hide your home with Wi-Fi.

-If your gateway has a combined modem, you’ll need to configure the gateway to operate in bridge mode, allowing your router to handle all network management tasks and allow the unique IP address that the ISP allocates to your account (WAN IP) and all system traffic through to your new modem.
+If your gateway has a combined modem, you’ll need to configure the gateway to operate in bridge mode.
+This allows your router to handle all network management tasks and send the unique IP address that the ISP allocates to your account (WAN IP) and all system traffic to your new modem.

 Connect the Gateway to The New Router